filipekiss/dotfiles/README.md

 updates/installation changes), run `./bin/dotfiles install`

+## Private Keybase Submodule

+Keybase has [private encrypted git repos][keybase-git-announcement], so my private data are hosted there.
+After the first installation, just run `make keybase` and it will ask you to login on keybase if it's not logged yet and then will clone the sub repository.
+After that, just run `make stow` again.

 ## Sensitive Data

 Any sensitive file (such as `.ssh/id_rsa`) is encrypted using a `aes-256-cbc` cypher and protected